ClayPakyOfficial/gdtf-importer/README.md

 1. If your project is open in Unreal close it.
 2. Create a ``Plugins`` folder in your project folder.
 3. Extract the plugin.
+4. Apply the `dmxEngine.patch` file to the Unreal Engine's codebase using the command `git apply dmxEngine.patch`.
+5. Recompile Unreal Engine.
-4. Launch the project in Unreal.
+6. Launch the project in Unreal.
-5. To confirm that the plug-in has been successfully installed and enabled, during a GDTF import the option windows should specify if this is the Clay Paky GDTF Importer.
+7. To confirm that the plug-in has been successfully installed and enabled, during a GDTF import the option windows should specify if this is the Clay Paky GDTF Importer.

 ![Clay Paky GDTF import option window](Resources/ImportWindow.png)